Raazi: Filming

 The filming process of Raazi began in July 2017 and the first schedule which took place in Mumbai was wrapped up by mid-August 2017.
-Originally, the first schedule of Raazi was supposed to be held in Kashmir but due to the state of unrest in the valley, the makers decided to shift the shooting location to Mumbai where all the indoor scenes were filmed at a set created inside Film City.
+Originally, the first schedule of Raazi was supposed to be held in Jammu and Kashmir but due to the state of unrest in the valley, the makers decided to shift the shooting location to Mumbai where all the indoor scenes were filmed at a set created inside Film City.
 The second schedule of the film took place in Punjab, where filming was done in Patiala and Malerkotla during August and September 2017.
 The shooting in Patiala was stalled for a few days due to the violence that erupted after the conviction of Dera Sacha Sauda chief Gurmeet Ram Rahim Singh on 25 August 2017 and the curfew that was imposed as a consequence of which.
-After completing the Punjab schedule, the production team of Raazi arrived in Kashmir on 17 September 2017 for a ten-day schedule where filming was done at Pahalgam, Shiv Pora in Srinagar and Doodhpathri in Budgam district.
+After completing the Punjab schedule, the production team of Raazi arrived in Srinagar on 17 September 2017 for a ten-day schedule where filming was done at Pahalgam, Shiv Pora in Srinagar and Doodhpathri in Budgam district.
 The final schedule of shooting was supposed to take place in Punjab, but was completed in Delhi instead due to the unrest caused by Gurmeet Ram Rahim Singh's arrest.
 Filming came to an end on 27 October 2017.

 Costumes for the film were designed by Maxima Basu.

 Controversy

 Amidst a heated atmosphere of public anger and discussion during July 2020, Sikka alleged that Meghna changed the title of the film without his permission and he was not shown the director's cut of the film which was part of the contract.
 He also alleged that Gulzar and her father took a pro-Pakistani stand in the film, and that producers Jain and Johar attempted to discredit him.

 The author also claimed that Meghna Gulzar "tweaked" the story to demean RAW and praised the Pakistan Army.
+In 2026, he called his decision to appoint Meghna as "his gravest misjudgement", and that "her ideological bias diminished the true spirit of the protagonist".“I wasn’t willing to sell the rights of the book but agreed because of a promise to (poet-filmmaker and Meghna’s father) Gulzar,” he shares, adding, “My problem is that she removed the tricolour from the movie, while the Pakistani flag was flaunted.
+Even the Pakistani army was shown in a soft light.
+While in the book the protagonist was welcomed with (the Indian national anthem) Jana Gana Mana when she returned to India, all that was missing in the film.
+The climax was made to show that Sehmat made a mistake by fighting for India, which harmed the cause of Kashmiris".